readthedocs/readthedocs.org/docs/user-defined-redirects.rst

     For the time being, redirects are only implemented in case of a *404 File Not Found* error.
-    In the future, we might implement redirect logic in Javascript.

 Redirect Types
 --------------